config

 command.
 This means any preferences and/or runtime config becomes centralised and discoverable.

-This refers to a grouped category of settings.
-For example the name of a built in.
+app refers to a grouped category of settings.
+For example the name of an integration or builtin.

 Other app names include